microsoft/code-with-engineering-playbook/docs/design/design-reviews/recipes/sprint-spike-template.md

 Document the evidence collected that informed the conclusions below.
 Examples may include:

-- Recorded or live demo's of a prototype providing the desired capabilities
+- Recorded or live demos of a prototype providing the desired capabilities
 - Metrics collected while testing the prototype
 - Documentation that indicates the solution can provided the desired capabilities